Paul Warner Powell: Legal proceedings and claim of double jeopardy

-In fact, the principle of double jeopardy did not apply, since although his capital murder verdict had been vacated, he had not been acquitted of the criminal charge, and was still eligible to be retried for first degree murder.
-Using the letter that Powell wrote, prosecutors indicted Powell again for the rape and murder of Stacie Reed.
-Powell was once again convicted, and was sentenced to death.
+In fact, the principle of double jeopardy did not apply, since although his capital murder verdict had been vacated, he had not been acquitted of the criminal charge and was still eligible to be retried.
+Using the letter that Powell wrote, prosecutors indicted him again for the attempted rape and murder of Stacie Reed.
+Powell was once again convicted and sentenced to death.

 Execution

 Powell chose to be executed by the electric chair instead of lethal injection.
-He made no final statement, however, the day before his death, he spoke to Reed's family by phone and acknowledged the crime "was a senseless and pointless thing" and said he was sorry.
-He was executed on March 18, 2010.
-Powell was the second-to-last person to die in Virginia's electric chair.
+He was executed on March 18, 2010, at Greensville Correctional Center.
+When he was asked if he had any last words, he remained silent and stared at the ceiling.
+The day before his execution, however, Powell had spoken to Reed's family by phone and acknowledged the crime "was a senseless and pointless thing" and said he was sorry.